Continuously learning and evolving

 Choose tasks that bring great value.
 Prioritize your tasks based on the

 value they bring.

-If you think you have a task that will not improve the customer value of Spark's products, do not do this task.
+If you think you have a task that will not improve the customer value of Hola's products, do not do this task.

 If a task does not match your capabilities, and someone else can do it faster, try to have him take ownership.